brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 **Description**

 This item appears to be a string of beads, sometimes with the ends tied together to form a necklace.
 (It does not count as an item worn around the neck for the purpose of determining which of a character's worn magic items is effective.)
 If a character holds it, however, all can see the strand as it really is—a golden chain from which hang a number of golden spheres.
-The spheres are detachable by the wearer (and only by the wearer), who can easily hurl one of them up to 70 feet.
-When a sphere arrives at the end of its trajectory, it detonates as a_ [fireball](../spells/fireball#_fireball)_ spell ( [Reflex](../combat#_reflex) DC 14 half).
+The spheres are detachable by the wearer (and only by the wearer, who can easily hurl one of them up to 70 feet.
+When a sphere arrives at the end of its trajectory, it detonates as a_ [fireball](../spell_dir/fireball#_fireball_ spell ( [Reflex](../combat#_reflex) DC 14 half).

 Spheres come in different strengths, ranging from those that deal 2d6 points of fire damage to those that deal 10d6.
 The market price of a sphere is 150 gp for each die of damage it deals.